 - Pin all three layers together using quilting pins, taking care to pin through all three layers at once so they stay even as you work

-- Start quilting in the center of the panel working your way out towards the edges in a consistent pattern
+- Start quilting in the center of the panel working your way out toward the edges in a consistent pattern

 How Do You Quilt a Wall Hanging?